B. J. Ryan: Toronto Blue Jays

 On April 13, 2008, less than one year removed from Tommy John surgery, Ryan was activated from the disabled list.
 Later that afternoon, he entered the game in the 10th inning, and picked up his first save in over one year.

 Despite his arm not being fully healed and his slider's reduced effectiveness, he still managed to save an impressive 32 games for the Jays, placing sixth in the American League.
 He was also nominated for the DHL Delivery Man of the Year Award.
 From his return to around a month later, he had an average ERA under 1.00.

 Despite eight years of solid health, some have criticized Ryan's mechanics as making him significantly more susceptible to injury.

 Ryan got off to slow start to the 2009 season due to his significant drop in velocity, which limited his effectiveness.
 On April 23, Ryan was placed on the 15-day DL with problems in his throwing shoulder, more specifically a strained trapezius muscle.
 When he was activated from the DL, he was used as a middle reliever.
 The closing job went to Scott Downs.

 On July 8, 2009, Ryan was released by the Blue Jays.
 At the time of his release, the Blue Jays were still responsible for the roughly $5 million remaining on his contract for the remainder of 2009, as well as the $10 million he was owed for 2010.
 Blue Jays general manager J.P.
 Ricciardi was widely criticized for the Ryan contract.

 Chicago Cubs

 On July 16, 2009, eight days after being released by the Blue Jays, the Chicago Cubs came to an agreement with Ryan.
-After working out at the Cubs' Arizona Spring Training facility, he was assigned to their AAA affiliate, the Iowa Cubs.
-He felt that his velocity would not get any higher, so he asked for his unconditional release, which was granted on August 5, 2009.
+After working out at the Cubs' Arizona Spring Training facility, he was assigned to their Triple-A affiliate, the Iowa Cubs.
+He felt that his velocity would not get any higher, so he asked for his unconditional release, which was granted on August 5.